northwestcoder/terraform-satori-audit-export/README.md

 	- Hashicorp Terraform install [info here](https://www.terraform.io/downloads).
 For example, we used the brew method.

-2. Once both are installed, at your command line, log into gcloud:
+2. Once both are installed, in your command terminal, run the following.
+This will launch your browser and authenticate you against Google Cloud.
+This needs to succeed, in order to continue:
 ```
 gcloud auth login
 ```

-This will launch your browser and authenticate you against GCP.
-This needs to succeed, in order to continue.

-3. In your command terminal, run the following command.
+3. In your command terminal, run the following.
 This creates a project whose ID is "satori-audit-exports".
 You will need this ID later.
 ```
 gcloud projects create satori-audit-exports --name="Satori Audit Exports Terraform"
 ```

-4. In your command terminal, run the following command to switch to this project for gcloud:
+4. In your command terminal, run the following to switch to this project for gcloud:
 ```
 gcloud config set project satori-audit-exports
 ```